The ferry from Vancouver to Victoria is one of the easiest ways to get across to BC’s capital city.

 Vancouver Victoria Ferry Tips

-- Try to grab a Saver Fare booking at least a week in advance (sailings before 8:00 am/after 4:00 pm)
+• Grab a Vancouver to Victoria ferry Saver Fare (sailings before 8:00 am/after 4:00 pm)

 Vancouver to Victoria Canada Ferry FAQ